 The graphics and business signs we produced are just one part of AMIBA’s work to help independent businesses and community business groups take a lead in reducing bigotry and fostering positive, healing community dialogue.
 Thanks to funding from the Open Societies Foundations we are:

 - Creating radio public service announcements conveying how diversity strengthens local economies and community, to be made freely available for broadcast on radio anywhere.
-(PSAs will be ready for distribution by May.)

 To learn more detailed plans, discuss sponsorship or explore partnering in this initiative in any way, please contact us.
 Thank you!